Aga Khan IV: Nizari Ismaili Imamate

 When he was asked about his view on the consumption of alcohol in a 1965 interview with The Sunday Times, al-Husseini said, in line with Muslim teaching:

 Our belief is that the thing which separates man from the animals is his power of thought.
 Anything that impedes this process is wrong.
 Therefore, alcohol is forbidden.
 I have never touched alcohol.
 But this, to me, is not a puritan prohibition.
 I don't want to drink.
 I've never wanted to drink.
 There's no pressure being placed on me by my religion.

 In 2014, Karim al-Husseini became the first faith leader to address a joint session of the Parliament of Canada.

-To mark the 25th anniversary of his Imamat from 1982 to 1983, several development projects were initiated, including the establishment of the $450 million Aga Khan University with its Faculty of Health Sciences and teaching hospital based in Karachi, Pakistan, expansion of schools and healthcare facilities in the Hunza region of northern Pakistan, and the establishment of the Aga Khan Rural Support Programme in Gujarat, India.
+To mark the 25th anniversary of his Imamate from 1982 to 1983, several development projects were initiated, including the establishment of the $450 million Aga Khan University with its Faculty of Health Sciences and teaching hospital based in Karachi, Pakistan, expansion of schools and healthcare facilities in the Hunza region of northern Pakistan, and the establishment of the Aga Khan Rural Support Programme in Gujarat, India.

-The 50th anniversary of his Imamat was observed from 2007 to 2008, during which Karim al-Husseini made official visits to various countries and met with government officials to discuss ongoing and future initiatives.
+The 50th anniversary of his Imamate was observed from 2007 to 2008, during which Karim al-Husseini made official visits to various countries and met with government officials to discuss ongoing and future initiatives.
 During this period, the Golden Jubilee Games, a sports event for Nizari Ismailis, was organized in Kenya and later continued in other locations.
 During his visit to Houston in Texas, he announced the establishment of the Ismaili Center Houston.

 The 60th anniversary of his tenure was observed from 2017 to 2018, marked by various events including concerts and arts festivals.
 In 2018, the Henrique de Mendonça Palace in Lisbon was designated as the Seat of the Ismaili Imamat.